NOT-LPC/notlpc-concept/content/training/Varenicline-PGD-Newcl.md

 toc: true
 ---

+**This training is for Newcastle pharmacists only**

 # Instructions for Pharmacists

-> Watch the training video
+1. Watch the training video
+2. Download and review the PGD
-> Complete the Assessment questions
+3. Complete the assessment questions and submit to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)
+4. Await the results.
+If you have passed you can proceed with the following steps
+5. Sign and retain the PGD
+6. Print and complete the declaration of competence
+7. Print and complete the signup form
+8. Submit the completed signup form and declaration of competence

 # Training Video

 {{< youtube 8wdlS_DKRQA >}}

+# Varenicline PGD

+Please download and retain the PGD

 # Assessment Questions

 Please print the questions and send the completed answers to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)

-> Print off No 2, 3, 4, 5, 6 and 7.
-> Watch video (1)
-> Answer questions (3)
-> Send answers to Ann Gunning by email - ann.gunning@northoftynelpc.com
-> Await result email
-> If pass then sign and retain No 2.
-Complete 4 and 6 and send to:

-Rachel Baillie
+Await the results.
+If you have passed you can proceed with the following steps.

+# Declaration of Competence

+Please downlaod and complete the decalaration of competence.

+# Signup Form

+Please complete the signup form and submit with the decalartion of competence to:

-Assistant Director  Commissioning & Procurement Wellbeing, Care & Learning
+> > Rachel Baillie, Assistant Director Commissioning & Procurement
-Room 120
+> > Wellbeing, Care & Learning
-Civic Centre
+> > Room 120, Civic Centre
-Newcastle upon Tyne
-NE1 8QH
+> > Newcastle upon Tyne, NE1 8QH